ibm-cloud-docs/blockchain-sw-213/security.md

 For OpenShift Container Platform security considerations, you should review the [Red Hat Container Security Guide Service](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.11/html-single/container_security_guide/index){: external}.
 You will need to use [security context constraints](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.11/html-single/architecture/index#security-context-constraints){: external} (SCCs) to define a set of conditions that a pod must run with in order to be accepted into the system.
 Details are included in the {{site.data.keyword.blockchainfull_notm}} Platform deployment instructions.

-If you are not running the platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or {{site.data.keyword.cloud_notm}} Private then you need to setup the nginx ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.
+If you are not running the platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or {{site.data.keyword.cloud_notm}} Private then you need to setup the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.

 ### Network security